 Still from the CSPD body-camera footage released Aug.
 15, 2019

-On Tuesday, Colorado Springs Mayor John Suthers Tweeted the following in regards to the investigation of the officer-involved shooting of De'Von Bailey:
+In September, Colorado Springs Mayor John Suthers Tweeted the following in regards to the investigation of the officer-involved shooting of De'Von Bailey:

 "I would point out that the FBI and DOJ have jurisdiction to review the matter and it’s my understanding that they are doing so."

-The Tweet on Tuesday came hours after multiple citizens attended a city council meeting and requested an independent investigation, outside of El Paso County.
+The Tweet came hours after multiple citizens attended a city council meeting and requested an independent investigation, outside of El Paso County.
 The El Paso County Sheriff's Office turned their investigation over to the 4th Judicial District Attorney's Office.

 11 News reached out to the FBI to confirm their involvement in the investigation.
 Special Agent Amy Sanders, the media coordinator for the FBI Denver Division, sent the following response, "The FBI Denver Division is reviewing the facts surrounding the August 3, 2019 shooting incident in Colorado Springs, Colorado.
 The FBI has a responsibility to review all instances of officer-involved shootings, and is doing so in communication with Colorado Springs Police Department, El Paso County Sheriff's Office, and the District Attorney's Office to independently collect and review evidence in determining if there has been a federal civil rights violation."